akpw/mktxp/README.md

 ```

 ### Kid Control device monitoring
-MKTXP Kid Control metrics help track network activity and bandwidth usage for all connected devices on a RouterOS network.
+RouterOS_Exporter Kid Control metrics help track network activity and bandwidth usage for all connected devices on a RouterOS network.
 This makes it easy to identify high-traffic devices and monitor network usage patterns in real-time.

 The Kid Control functionality offers two modes of operation:
 ```